 The title of this post says it all.
 French Country = casual elegance.
 Despite the obvious nod French Country style gives to classical forms and shapes, there’s something about the natural wood, antiquing, and neutral color palette that keeps a room in this style from becoming too uptight or fussy.
 So if you’re looking for an interior design style that both looks comfortably inviting and elegantly sophisticated, you’ve come to the right blog post!
+Read more about French Country dining below!

 What about French Country makes it so casually elegant?
 I think it has a lot to do with the combination of two elements that you’d think would normally conflict: the classic lines and shapes of details in the furniture and accessories; and the informal, irregular, natural, distressed, antiqued or stripped finish of the very same pieces.
 Fancy form and informal finish intersect to create the perfect blend that is French Country.